alexarne/Space-Invaders-JavaFX/README.md

 # alexgu-joakimai-project

-Project left as unfinished (only Main Menu button "Start Game" working, final level was intended to be a "boss battle" but that feature was not implemented) with passing (highest) grade in the course.
+Project left as relatively unfinished (only Main Menu button "Start Game" working, final level was intended to be a "boss battle" but that feature was not implemented) with passing (highest) grade in the course.

 ### Description